Careers at AJWS

 - Strategic planning or other organizational development skills strongly preferred;

-- Proficiency in reading, writing and speaking English required; ability to speak Kiswahili highly desirable;
+- Proficiency in reading, writing and speaking English required; ability to speak Burmese, Khmer, or Thai highly desirable;

 - Minimum of two years’ experience living and/or working in the Global South;

-- Expertise in human rights law, norms and practices, global development theory and grassroots social movement building;
+- Expertise in human rights law, norms and practices, global development theory or grassroots social movement building;

 - Knowledge of current political, social and economic trends in the region;